Leo-Corporation/LeoCorpLibrary-Web/documentation/Exceptions.md

 ## Introduction
 This page explain a bit more about LeoCorpLibrary's custom exceptions.

-Do not forget to put this line of code on top of your code file:
+Do not forget to put this line of code in your "using" region:

 C#
 ~~~ cs